 However, the Flow Country Trail is not only a trail for those who want to rush down as fast as possible.
 Officially it is marked as an easy trail and it actually descents so calm that every mountain biker should be able to handle it and also have a lot of fun on it.
 The trail is wide, very well maintained, and on the way it also offers us amazing views.
 The main danger that awaits us here is the fact that it’s easy to gain a lot of speed here without even feeling it too much.
 That is why I recommend to ride carefully and do not ignore signs with the inscription “SLOW”.
 A full top to bottom ride at a good speed is about 20 minutes of pure fun.
 When going down You can really see the enormity of work put into making and mantaining this trail and I highly recommend it to anyone, regardless of whether he rides a downhill, enduro or even an XC bike.

 Thriller trail is a completely different story.
-It is a trail intended only for advanced bikers.
-Here we ride down a natural surface and have natural obstacles such as rocks and roots.
+It is a trail intended only for advanced riders.
+Here we ride down the natural surface and have natural obstacles, such as rocks and roots.
 From the start we find a lot of loose stones and a few natural drops, then a piece of winding single trail thru the ski slopes, and after a while, we find ourselves on a steep rocky wall.
-We will go through a narrow cut-out shelf, while traversing most of the steepest slopes.
+We will go through, a narrow cut-out shelf, while traversing most of the steepest slopes.
 Bottom half of trail is not so steep, and sometimes we even need to look for speed, all the time struggling with difficult terrain.
-It is a long trail amd there is practically no place to rest.
+So there it is like tough and technical, natural pumptrack.
+It is a very long trail and there is practically no place to rest.
 The downhill is demanding, although it is also well thought out and has flowy sections.
-Lovers of technical, natural, long trails will definitely like it.
+Lovers of technical, natural, long trails will definitely love it.
 On Thriller, I would recommend enduro bike, or even downhill bike.
 The lower, flatter sections can also be easily combined with the Flow trail sections, because the trails cross each other several times.
-The latest variants called EWS are as options on Thriller, but unfortunately I didn’t have enough time to check them out.
-Definitely I must come again and do that at the earliest opportunity!

 When heading to Slovenia, we decided to check out some cool bike parks along the way, and we choose to go to Austrian Petzen Bike Park.
 Earlier I had not heard much about this bike park, except for the information that there is a long and easy flow trail there (perfect for testing a trail bike!).
 When we got there, I was surprised by the size of the mountain and the length of the lift.
 Imagine that you are traveling from Poland mostly by flat like a table grounds and suddenly an enormous mountain emerges in front of you – that’s more or less Petzen.
 Thanks to this, the bike park heve very long trails, on which the average downhill time takes about 20 minutes.